-"The Burrard" was with River Spirit Canoe Club, a division of Kamloops Dragon Boat Club (which became Wailua Outrigger Club in 2010) from 1991-1992.
-Soon after "The Burrard" moved onwards to its next home, River Spirit Canoe Club acquired the first of their three Calmar Canadian Class Racer canoes.
+"The Burrard" moved onwards to its next home, Vernon Racing Canoe Club acquired the first of their two Calmar Canadian Class Racer canoes that were eventually replaced with Clipper Advantages.

 Canadian Outrigger Racing Association (1992)

 Canadian Outrigger Racing Association (CORA) was incorporated in 1992 through the efforts of Garry Mancell (Lotus), David Boulding (False Creek), and Hugh Fisher (Pemberton) representing the first three outrigger canoe clubs in Canada, to solidify a place for Canadian outrigger canoeing by filing the requisite documents with the federal ministry.
 When CORA was founded in 1992, a program was put into place whereby "The Burrard" would be a one-year loaner outrigger canoe for start-up clubs.